Having a supermarket nearby can help boost the value of your home

 “Convenience is clearly value highly by many home buyers and the more upmarket supermarket brands are still capturing the biggest value boost,” said Robert Holmes.
 “But, home-buyers aren’t only willing to pay more for easy access to Waitrose, M&S and Sainsburys.”

 What caught the eye in the Lloyds research is that the growing popularity of budget supermarket chains is also proving positive for home sellers.

-Homes close to a Tesco, meanwhile, are worth some 8.3% more than properties situated further away from the chain.
+Homes close to a Tesco, meanwhile, are worth some 8.3% more than properties available further away from the chain.
 And, the value of homes close to Co-Op and Iceland supermarkets are also worth between 5-8% more than homes further away.

-So, although the more upmarket stores can share a larger premium for homes nearby, budget supermarkets are now also seen as an attribute that can help increase property values.
+So, although the more upmarket stores can share a larger premium for homes nearby.
+Budget supermarkets are now also seen as an attribute that can help increase property values.